MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_IdentityProviderEnum** - The authentication identity provider code.
 (A number)

+#### Office.Apple.MetricKit.CrashDiagnostic

+The event is triggered when Office apps crash.
+The data is used to get additional crash information that helps with fixing bugs and keep Office apps secure and performing as expected.

+The following fields are collected:

+- **CrashDiagnostic** - A blob of text with crash data.

 #### Office.Apple.SystemHealthAppExitMacAndiOS

 This event is collected for Office applications running under Apple platforms.
 The event is used to monitor the health of our Office applications and for investigating causes of failures.
 We collect data on each application exit to determine whether an application exited gracefully.